idgafmood/mhk_template/readme.md

             notes: this method returns an array object so it is used to set a variable like the example /

-        _.string2Object(string)  |  example: index:=_.string2Object("{""key1"":""something""}")
-            string = string containing literal associative array

-            notes: this is used for parsing info from links, typically used with the '_.urlLoad()' method /

         _.ktConvert(string,key)  |  example: _.ktConvert("genericPassword","24980672")
             string = the password to be encrypted